RobSpectre/Trump-Filter/README.md

 --------------------------
 Each day, millions of people all around the world browse the Internet at terrible risk to their emotional and psychological well being.
-In this brave new world of the twenty-four news cycle, the ubiquitous usage of URI shorteners, and the virulence of content sharing, never has there been a more dangerous period for the average user than right now.
+In this brave new world of the twenty-four news cycle, the ubiquitous usage of URI shorteners, and the virulence of content sharing, never has there been a more dangerous period for the average Internet user than right now.
 At any second, a wrong click can send a hapless victim to pages containing horrific exposure to the most disgusting, most vile, most gag-reflexive content imaginable from the black hearts of sick and twisted men.

 I am speaking, of course, about content with Derek Jeter.